isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

 that static host reservations cannot be specified within :isccmd:`subnet6-delta-add`.
 The commands described in :ref:`hooks-host-cmds` should be used to update, remove, and modify static reservations.

+The command uses keys to identify the respective object.
+The keys can not be updated.
+Objects must first be deleted in order to add other objects with conflicting keys.
+The address pools are identified by the 'pool' parameter, the prefix pools are identified by the 'prefix', 'prefix-len' and 'delegated-len' parameters, the options are identified by the 'name' or 'code', and 'space' parameters.

 ::